firmoholanda/bookstore-rails-api/readme.md

 # 📃 bookstore-rails-api

-api for bookstore-react-redux front-end app. this REST api allows to manage database resources. a signed user can: add, remove, list and update books as well as select a favourite book.
+api for bookstore-react-redux front-end app. this rest api allows us to manage database resources. a signed user can: add, remove, list, and update books as well as select a favorite book.

 ## 📡 technologies used